manoj-jayapprakash/manoj-jayapprakash/README.md

 Front-End Developer
 -------------------

-With a robust seven-plus years in the IT industry, I initially excelled as a Test Engineer for five years before pivoting to Frontend Development, where I've accrued two years of hands-on experience.
+With over six years in the IT industry, I initially excelled as a Test Engineer for four years before pivoting to Frontend Development, where I've accrued two years of hands-on experience.
 My journey underscores adaptability, a keen eye for quality, and a commitment to delivering seamless, user-centric web applications.

 * 🌍  I'm based in Coimbatore, Tamil Nadu, India
 * ✉️  You can contact me at [manoj.jayapprakash@gmail.com](mailto:manoj.jayapprakash@gmail.com)